lukasvdgaag/Qmusic-Bot/readme.md

 | `https://qmusic.nl/_csrf/?origin=https%3A%2F%2Fqmusic.nl&domain=.qmusic.nl`                                                                                                                                           | GET    | Get the CSRF token that is needed to log in.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | `https://login.dpgmedia.nl/login?client_id=qmusicnl-web`                                                                                                                                                              | POST   | Login to the DPG Media account.
 Requires the credentials to be sent as form data (`username` (email) and `password`) with `Content-Type` set to `multipart/form-data`.
 It is also recommended to use a 'general' `User-Agent` like `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36`.
 Lastly, the `Referer` header has to be set to `https://login.dpgmedia.nl/login?client_id=qmusicnl-web&email={{ENCODED_EMAIL}}` to mimic the behavior of the website.
 Here, `{{ENCODED_EMAIL}}` is the Base64-encoded email that was used for the authentication. |
 | `https://login.dpgmedia.nl/authorize/continue/sso?client_id=qmusicnl-web`                                                                                                                                             | GET    | Continue the login process.
 This will bring us to the callback page where the `radio-auth-token` is set in the local storage.
 We need this token for our OAuth API verification as this is our Bearer token.                                                                                                                                                                                                                                                                                                                                                                                                           |

+## Future Development

+QMusic could change their API at any time, which could break some of the bot's functionality.

+Did they add a new game or change the API?
+You can read how to [observe network traffic](docs/observe-network-traffic.md) to find out how the QMusic app is using the network and how to adapt the bot to these changes.

+*This bot is not affiliated with QMusic or DPG Media in any way.
+It is a personal project to automate some of the tasks that are required to play the games on the QMusic app.*